 When you spend enough time working around doctors and their patients, you hear a lot of very interesting bits and pieces about common illnesses like the flu.
-A lot of people believe things that they’ve heard, or carry oral traditions passed down from their parents, or simply misunderstand something that is otherwise factual.
+A lot of people believe things that they’ve heard, carry oral traditions passed down from their parents, or simply misunderstand something that is otherwise factual.

 1. The flu shot can give you the flu.